 Most bursaries are paid monthly and the payment is usually made in advance just after the start of the month.
-Completed pay forms (for bursary payments and demonstrating) should be delivered to the Departmental Finance pigeon hole in the Reception Office (G.21).
-You can find many forms here or see the demonstrating page.
+Completed pay forms (for bursary payments and demonstrating) should be delivered to the Departmental Finance pigeon hole in the Reception Office (G.22).
+See the demonstrating page.

-Any queries should be directed to the Departmental Finance Officer - Sripriya Niranjan (G.22 from 10:00 until 13:30 weekdays).
+Any queries should be directed to the Departmental Finance Officer - Sripriya Niranjan.

 Support and loans

-The hardship fund is designed for students experiencing financial difficulty - either due to higher than expected costs or unexpected difficulties.
+We have hardship funds available for students experiencing financial difficulty.
 Postgraduate applicants are expected, prior to applying, to explore the availability of other resources, e.g. overdrafts, assistance from family, Career Development and Professional Studies Loans.
-Annual applications deadline are normally in early December.
-Contact email@example.com, x48130, x48122
+Email email@example.com for details.

 Postgraduate loans has information from the registry about getting a loan and is especially useful for international students.